-The process begins with the presentation of the request, which the applicant shall present in person or, if this is not possible, be represented by someone else.
-The formalization of the application, which consists in an interview and the completion of a form, will be always be realized in presence of a police official or an officer of the Asylum and Refuge Office (OAR).
+The process begins with the presentation of the application, which the applicant shall present in person or, if this is not possible, with representation by another person.
+The formalisation ("lodging") of the application, which consists in an interview and the completion of a form, will be always be realised in the presence of a police official or an officer of the OAR.